 After the waterfall, our next challenge was to cross the river to get to the other side.
 Most of the people elected to skip stones to reach the other side and I decided to cross the river by walking through the stream.
 The water was absolutely cold but the sense of the same somehow delighted me and honestly, I don’t regret my decision.
 We eventually reached Jwara which was this valley that was enclosed by the mighty snow-clad peaks of the Himalayas at one side and was adorned by the fierce flow of rivers penetrating the valley on another side.
 Our ultimate destination was resting right behind the frosted peaks that stood in front of us.

-Traversing along the riverside, we were welcomed by a bed of multi-coloured flowers which seemed to be trying to paint a picture on their own.
+Traversing along the riverside, we were welcomed by a bed of multi-colored flowers which seemed to be trying to paint a picture on their own.
 Proceeding through the end of the valley, we reached BalukaGhera.
 This was a campsite which was adorned with a deep bed of snow and intricately lined random rock patterns.
 We pitched our tents here for the second day.

 Day 3: Balu ka Ghera to Hampta Pass and Shia Goru